vlang/v/tutorials/building-a-simple-web-blog-with-vweb.md

 not an MVC framework however.)

 As you can see, there are no routing rules.
 The `index()` action handles the `/` request by default.
-Vweb often uses convention over configuration, and adding a new action requires no routing rules either:
+Vweb often uses convention over configuration and adding a new action requires no routing rules either:

 ```v